2022 Booker Prize

-The 2022 Booker Prize was a literary award given for the best English novel of the year.
-It was announced on 17 October 2022, during a ceremony hosted by Sophie Duker at the Roundhouse in London.
+The Booker Prize is a literary award given for the best English novel of the year.
+The 2022 award was announced on 17 October 2022, during a ceremony hosted by Sophie Duker at the Roundhouse in London.
 The longlist was announced on 26 July 2022.
 The shortlist was announced on 6 September.
 Leila Mottley, at 20, was the youngest longlisted writer to date, and Alan Garner, at 87, the oldest.
 The majority of the 13 titles were from independent publishers.
 The prize was awarded to Shehan Karunatilaka for his novel, The Seven Moons of Maali Almeida, receiving £50,000.
 He is the second Sri Lankan to win the prize, after Michael Ondaatje.